Montgomery bus boycott

 The Montgomery bus boycott was a political and social protest campaign against the policy of racial segregation on the public transit system of Montgomery, Alabama.
 It was a foundational event in the civil rights movement in the United States.
-The campaign lasted from December 5, 1955—the Monday after Rosa Parks, an African-American woman, was arrested for her refusal to surrender her seat to a white person—to December 20, 1956, when the federal ruling Browder v.
-Gayle took effect, and led to a United States Supreme Court decision that declared the Alabama and Montgomery laws that segregated buses were unconstitutional.
+The campaign lasted from December 5, 1955 – the Monday after Rosa Parks, an African-American woman, was arrested for her refusal to surrender her seat to a white person – to December 20, 1956, when the federal ruling Browder v.
+Gayle, a United States Supreme Court decision that declared the Alabama and Montgomery laws that segregated buses were unconstitutional, took effect.

 Background

 Before the bus boycott, Jim Crow laws mandated the racial segregation of the Montgomery Bus Line.
 As a result of this segregation, African Americans were not hired as drivers, were forced to ride in the back of the bus, and were frequently ordered to surrender their seats to white people even though black passengers made up 75% of the bus system's riders.
 Many bus drivers treated their black passengers poorly beyond the law: African-Americans were assaulted, shortchanged, and left stranded after paying their fares.

 The year before the bus boycott began, the Supreme Court and Warren Court decided unanimously, in the case of Brown v.
 Board of Education, that racial segregation in schools was unconstitutional.
 The reaction by the white population of the Deep South was "noisy and stubborn".
 Discontented white southerners joined the White Citizens' Council as a result of the decision.

 Although it is often framed as the start of the civil rights movement, the boycott occurred at the end of many black communities' struggles in the South to protect black women, such as Recy Taylor, from racial violence.
 The boycott also took place within a larger statewide and national movement for civil rights, including court cases such as Morgan v.
-Virginia, the earlier Baton Rouge bus boycott, and the arrest of 15-year-old Claudette Colvin, &18-year-old Marie Louise Smith for refusing to give up her seat on a Montgomery bus.
+Virginia, the earlier Baton Rouge bus boycott, the arrests of 15-year-old Claudette Colvin and 18-year-old Mary Louise Smith, among others, for refusing to give up their seat on a Montgomery bus.